pohanson/tp/docs/DeveloperGuide.md

 **Guarantees:**

-* Search does not modify contact data.
+* Search does not modify customer data.
+* Tag view and status view panels update to reflect active filters.

 **MSS:**

-1. Salesperson chooses to find a specific contact by name.
+1. Salesperson chooses to find customers by one or more criteria (name, tag, status, phone, email).
-2. Salesperson enters the search command.
+2. Salesperson enters the find command with specified search criteria.
-3. CMS searches for contacts whose names contain the keyword(s) (case-insensitive).
+3. CMS searches for customers matching ALL specified criteria (AND logic between different types, OR logic within same type).
-4. CMS displays the matching contacts.<br/>
+4. CMS displays the matching customers and updates the tag view and status view panels to show active filters.<br/>
    Use case ends.

 **Extensions:**

+2a.
+Invalid search criteria format provided.<br/>
+   2a1.
+CMS indicates invalid command format and shows usage instructions.<br/>
+   Use case ends.

 3a.
-No contacts match the search criteria.<br/>
+No customers match the search criteria.<br/>
    3a1.
-CMS indicates that no contacts are found.<br/>
+CMS displays an empty list while keeping the filters visible in tag view and status view to show search intent.<br/>
    Use case ends.